Settling the Score with Mr. Zoldan

 She froze.
 “We only start serving lunch at twelve,” she added quickly, apologetic.

 I jumped in.
-“No problem.
-We’ll wait.”
+“No problem, we’ll wait.”

 Zoldan turned to me slowly, eyes widening.
 He tapped my arm, not gently.
 “Wait for what?
 Are you out of your mind?
 I’m not burning an entire workday on schnitzel.
 I have people waiting for me.
 Let’s go.”

 “This is important,” I said, forcing steadiness into my voice.
 “We’ll talk in the meantime.
-You know how it is, there’s never a quiet moment at the office.
+You know how it is; there’s never a quiet moment at the office.
 Always a race.
 This is… rare.”

 I gave the waitress a small nod.
 She took the cue and disappeared.

 My eyes drifted, desperate, until they snagged on a framed picture on the wall: the New York skyline.
-Skyscrapers.
-The Statue of Liberty, rising pale green against the haze.
+Skyscrapers, the Statue of Liberty, rising pale green against the haze.

 “Okay,” I said, buying time even as I spoke.
 “So, here’s something.
 The Statue of Liberty?
 It was originally designed for Egypt.
 It was supposed to stand at the entrance to the Suez Canal.
 Not as a robed Roman figure, but as an Arab peasant woman.
-The torch, her flame, symbolizing light carried into Asia.”
+The torch, her flame, symbolizes light carried into Asia.”

-God, keep talking.
+God, just keep talking.

 “That’s good,” Zoldan said, leaning in, a spark lighting his eyes.
 “That’s very good.
 I see where you’re going.”